vshantam/Blindness_Detection/README.md

 The steps involved for the implementation are as discussed below:

         1 - Data Loading.
-        2 - Scaling and Normalization.
-        3 - Ben Grahams Preprocessing technique(New).
+        2 - Scaling and Normalization wth Ben Grahams Preprocessing technique(New).
         4 - Model Loading.
         5 - Training and saving the mode.